-Why can't I assign a user to a task?
+Why can't I assign a user to a brief?

-In order to assign a user to a task, you have to make sure that they meet the following:
+To assign a user to a brief, you have to make sure that they meet the following:

-- The user is assigned to the project containing the task that you want to assign to them.
+- The user is assigned to the project containing the brief that you want to assign to them.

 - The user has the appropriate role.